-2. Where one of the Parties experiences serious balance of payments or external financial difficulties, or threat thereof, it may adopt or maintain restrictive measures with regard to transfers.
+Where a Party experiences serious balance of payments or external financial difficulties, or threat thereof, it may adopt or maintain restrictive measures with regard to transfers.
 Such measures shall:

-(a) be consistent with other international obligations of the Party, and with the Articles of the Agreement of the International Monetary Fund;

-(b) not exceed those necessary to deal with the difficulties addressed under this paragraph;

-(c) be temporary and phased out progressively as the situations improve;

-(d) avoid unnecessary damage to the commercial, economic and financial interests of the other Party;

-(e) be non-discriminatory compared to third countries in like situations.
+- (a) be consistent with other international obligations of the Party, and with the Articles of the Agreement of the International Monetary Fund; - (b) not exceed those necessary to deal with the difficulties addressed under this paragraph; - (c) be temporary and phased out progressively; - (d) avoid unnecessary damage to the commercial, economic and financial interests of the other Party; - (e) be non-discriminatory compared to third countries in like situations.

-3. A Party maintaining or having adopted measures referred to in this paragraph shall promptly notify them to the other Party.
+A Party maintaining or having adopted measures referred to in this paragraph shall promptly notify them to the other Party.